michael-lazar/jetforce/README.md

 Using python, you can modify this behavior to do fancy things like building a proxy server for HTTP requests.
 See [examples/http_proxy.py](examples/http_proxy.py) for more information.

+## Serving Files

+Jetforce serves files from the ``/var/gemini/`` directory by default:

+- Files with the **.gmi** extension will be interpreted as *text/gemini*.
+- Other files will have their *mimetype* guessed based on their file extensions.
+- Directories will look for a file with the name **index.gmi**.
+If that does not exist, a directory listing will be automatically generated to return.

+There is not currently any support for CGI scripts.
+This feature might be added in a future version.